r-grandorder/tri-hermes/en/pages/ooku.md

 ---

 **Fujimaru 1:**
-That doesn't sound reasonable at all! ! !
+That doesn't sound reasonable at all!!!

 ---